xdrpp/stc/cmd/stc/stc.1.md

 :	Read a private key from the terminal (or standard input) and write it (optionally encrypted) into a file (if the name has a slash) or into the configuration directory.

+`-json`
+:	Output the transaction in JSON format, using field names similar to txrep format.
+The JSON representation of transactions is not stable and may change over time, but could be convenient for extracting field values in scenarios where you already have tools for parsing JSON.

 `-key` _name_
 :	Specifies the name of a key to sign with.
 Implies the `-sign`